verekia/js-stack-from-scratch/tutorial/03-express-pm2/README.md

       NODE_ENV: development
 ```

-`script` is the entry point of our server process (the require hook), then we declare that we want our server logs stored in the `logs/` folder, `combine_logs` is a parameter to not use process id suffixes in the log filename, `watch` enables the auto-restart of the server when **any** file changes in the directory, `ignore_watch` lets us exclude the `logs` directory to avoid infinite loops due the constant rewriting of logs.
-Finally `env.NODE_ENV` is your regular NODE_ENV environment variable.
+`name` is an arbitrary given name. `script` is the entry point of our server process.
+Then we declare that we want our server logs stored in the `logs/` folder. `combine_logs` is a parameter to not use process ID suffixes in the log filename. `watch` enables the auto-restart of the server when **any** file changes in the directory. `ignore_watch` lets us exclude the `logs` directory to avoid infinite loops due the constant rewriting of logs.
+Finally, `env.NODE_ENV` is your regular NODE_ENV environment variable.

 - Add `/logs/` to your `.gitignore`.